 am.
 And at the same time, to see clearly that separation is an

 illusion: we are all connected in a vast web of life and buzzing

 energetic motion.
 I can learn to trust in my own responsiveness, through

 a compassionate acknowledgment of others.

 "You are the source of Love.
 You are the source of

 Rik Isensee, Shift Your Mood

 created by Peter Grahame, showing a gay man in the classic pose of the

 world savior in Mahayana Buddhism—this

-cute, lovable, androgynous young man who is loved by everybody who knows him
+cute, lovable, androgynous young man who is loved by everybody who

 who sits out in the garden barechested in a relaxed half-lotus posture,